brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 The script's source code includes comments for future enhancements:

 1.  **Web-based Management Interface**: A management area (suggested to be in `wiser.Py`) to provide a user-friendly way to manage event types (e.g., toggling the `report` flag) and email recipients.
-2.  **Inactivity Detection**: Implement logic to send notifications if a student shows a prolonged period of inactivity during an exam.

 ## Licenses